bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 To call a modifying REST service via ``PUT``, ``POST`` or ``DELETE`` the caller needs to provide a HTTP Header called ``X-Requested-By`` with any value e.g. ``ivy``.
 The `CSRF filter <https://github.com/jersey/jersey/blob/master/core-server/src/main/java/org/glassfish/jersey/server/filter/CsrfProtectionFilter.java>`__ protects REST services against cross-site request forgery (CSRF).
-If the CSRF header is not provided on a modifying REST request the request will fail with an HTTP Status 400 (Bad Request).
+If client omits the header on a modifying REST request, the reponse will indicate a failure with the HTTP status code 400 (Bad Request).

 User provided REST services via ``GET``, ``HEAD`` or ``OPTIONS`` should therefore be implemented in a way that they don't modify data.